giantswarm/rfc/0015-automatic-cluster-upgrades/0015-automatic-cluster-upgrades.md

 As a user, and also as KaaS team provider, I would like to have the clusters running in the latest version automatically, and not worry about CVEs or EOL of the cluster components.

-As a user I would like to define maintenance windows to ensure cluster are not upgraded out of these hours.
+As a user, I would like to define maintenance windows to ensure clusters are not upgraded outside of these hours.

 As a user I would like to mark a cluster as frozen and block upgrades for certain period of time.